 Peeling back another layer of the quantum realm, we find a fascinating correlation between quantum mechanics and probability theory.
 At first glance, these two fields might seem distinct, yet they are intricately intertwined in the quantum world, offering us a deeper comprehension of quantum phenomena.

-The relation between quantum mechanics and probability theory stems from the fundamental postulate of quantum mechanics.
+The relation between the probability theory and the quantum mechanical model of the atom stems from the fundamental postulate of quantum mechanics.
 This postulate states that the probability of an event, such as the location of a particle at a given time, can be found by squaring the magnitude of the wave function, also known as the quantum state.

 To better grasp this, imagine a roulette wheel.
 The laws of classical probability determine the chance of the ball landing on a particular number or color.
 However, in quantum mechanics, the rules are different.
 Before observation, a particle doesn't hold a definite state but exists in multiple states at once, thanks to the law of superposition.
 Upon measurement, the particle's wave function collapses, settling into one particular state, much like the roulette ball landing on one particular number.